Home > 13 Affordable Upgrades That Will Absolutely Transform Your Rental

 Here are some great places to buy peel & stick and removable wallpaper online:

-4. Replace your switch plates
+4. Replace your switch plate

 I’ve seen so many rental homes with old, cracked and beat up light switch covers.
-Personally I think the worst ones are the ones that are yellowed and are clearly 40+ years old.
+I think the worst ones are the ones that are yellowed and are clearly 40+ years old.

 Light switches are a super inexpensive renter home upgrade to spruce up your space without making any permanent changes.